philnash/jekyll-gzip/README.md

 ## Usage

-Once you have the gem installed, run `bundle exec jekyll build`.
+Once you have the gem installed, run `JEKYLL_ENV=production bundle exec jekyll build`.
 In your destination directory (`_site` by default) you will find gzipped files.

+`Jekyll::Gzip` only runs when the environment variable `JEKYLL_ENV` is set to `production` as dealing with gzipping files is unnecessary in development mode and just slows down the site build.

 ### Serving pre-compiled gzip files